KateIsabelle/tweeter/README.md

 ## 💡 About

 Tweeter is a simple, single-page Twitter clone where you can post messages to the page as a random **Seinfeld** character.
-Break out your favourite Seinfeld quotes to make up some of your own!
+Break out your favourite Seinfeld quotes or make up some of your own!

 Tweet data is exchanged with a server via AJAX requests and rendered live using jQuery.